daveisadork/PyDevNS/README.rst

 and just lets anybody write to ``/etc`` all willy nilly, in which case you have bigger problems than getting ``local.dev`` to resolve to something sensible.

+   Don't I have to restart it every time my IP changes, just like ``dnsmasq``?

+No, there's a configurable TTL associated with the address ``devns`` uses in its responses.
+By default, that's 5 minutes.
+If a query comes in and the address was last confirmed more than 5 minutes prior, it'll try to rediscover it.
+That should cover most cases of relocating from one spot to another.

 Examples
 --------
 Run the server with a random port and auto-configured resolver for ``.dev``